 Introduces theoretical and practical elements of speech communications.
-Students improve skills communicating privately and publicly, including through the preparation and delivery of formal public speeches.
+Students improve private and public communication skills, including through the preparation and delivery of formal public speeches.

 CPL 100 Chapel

 Required every semester

 As a vital component of a Christ-centered education, Criswell College embraces chapel worship to encourage a community of learning and of faith.
 Chapel supports the educational curriculum of the campus community through weekly collective meetings as a campus family, exposing students to quality models of expository preaching and sound biblical teaching, an enacted theology of worship, and a model of good corporate worship.